About Us

 Our team has decades of published research demonstrating the potency of transplanted pluripotent stem cell-derived cardiac muscle cells to re-muscularize the failing heart, and we are advancing a pipeline of cell & gene therapies engineered to repair the heart.

-Lil Pabon, PhD is COO of StemCardia.
-A developmental biologist by training, Dr. Pabon has over 18 years’ experience with human pluripotent stem cells and their application towards cardiovascular regenerative medicine.
+Lil Pabon, PhD is a developmental biologist by training with 20+ years of experience with human pluripotent stem cells and their application towards cardiovascular regenerative medicine.
 As a Senior Scientist and Research Operations Director she helped establish the scientific foundation for the Heart Regeneration Program at the University of Washington (UW).
 At Sana Biotechnology, Dr. Pabon served as Head of Research Operations, Cell Therapy until co-founding StemCardia to develop next generation cell-based cardiac therapies targeting heart disease.

-Robb MacLellan, MD, is a medical advisor to StemCardia, and serves as the Robert A. Bruce Professor of Medicine and Executive Vice-Chair of the Department of Medicine at UW.
-He led the Cardiology Division at UW from 2011-23.
-Dr. MacLellan serves as the Director of the UW Medicine Heart Institute, a multi-disciplinary service line with four hospitals and 4 additional satellite clinics.
-His clinical expertise is in heart failure, and is a prominent investigator in cardiovascular regenerative medicine serving as the co-Director of the UW Heart Regeneration Program.
-His research focuses on developing new therapies to regenerate the heart for patients who have suffered a heart attack or developed heart failure.
+Robb MacLellan, MD, serves as the Robert A. Bruce Professor of Medicine and Executive Vice-Chair of the Department of Medicine at University o of Washington (UW), where he led the Cardiology Division at UW from 2011-23, and as the Director of the UW Medicine Heart Institute, a multi-disciplinary service line with four hospitals and 4 additional satellite clinics.
+His clinical expertise is in heart failure, and is a prominent investigator in cardiovascular regenerative medicine with research focused on developing new therapies to regenerate the heart for patients who have suffered a heart attack or developed heart failure.

 Michael Regnier, PhD, is a scientific advisor to StemCardia.
 He is the Associate Chair for Research and Development in the Department of Bioengineering at University of Washington (UW) and the founding director of the Center for Translational Muscle Research and Bioengineering Cardiovascular Training Program.
 His research program is multidisciplinary in nature and has been consistently funded by the National Institutes of Health and other public and private agencies for over 25 years to study contractile dysfunction that occurs with heart and skeletal muscle diseases.
 The results of studies are used to design and develop gene and engineered stem cell approaches to treat these muscle diseases.